-1. the student's rōpū teacher will investigate any unexplained absences with the student and, if needed, with whānau.
-Printed attendance sheets are produced for each Monday rōpū for checking. - a.
+1. the student's rōpū teacher will investigate any unexplained absences by emailing or phoning whānau.
+2. a text (school kiwi) will go home on the day if the student's absence hasn't been explained.
+3. the student's rōpū teacher will check printed attendance sheets at Monday's rōpū with their students. - a.
 Codes are altered accordingly and patterns of non-attendance are identified (eg same double missed). - b.
-Any ? needs to be changed to 'T' if there is no explanation. - c.
-Dean - rōpū teacher meetings on Thursday mornings are partly used for attendance purposes 2. a text (school kiwi) will go home on the day if the student's absence hasn't been explained (after period 3 and after period 5).
-3. If student absence reaches 12 half days a term, the first step in the STAR process will be triggered.
-4. There is more detail in this document for rōpū teachers - [WHS attendance procedures](#).
+Any ? need to be changed to 'T' if there is no explanation - c.
+There are reminders from the Deans in the Thursday meetings 4.
+If student absence goes above 12 half days a term, the first step in the STAR process will be triggered.
+5. There is more detail in this document for rōpū teachers - [WHS attendance procedures](#).